-CPBC live sermons - Sermons will be live streamed at 10:00 am and 6:00 pm on Sundays
+EBC live services - Services will be live streamed at 10:00 am and 17:30 pm on Sundays

-The Emmaus Baptist Church is a member of The Baptist Union of Southern Africa.
-We exist to glorify God by making disciples of the Lord Jesus Christ in all nations.
-Committed to making known the name of our Lord Jesus Christ and proclaiming His Word in our community and the world, our prayer is that men, women and children from every walk of life will see the Saviour in all that we do.
+The Emmaus Baptist Church exist to glorify God by making disciples of the Lord Jesus Christ in all nations.
+Committed to making known the name of our Lord Jesus Christ and proclaiming His Word in our community and the world.
+Our prayer is that men, women and children from every walk of life will come to the knowledge and grace of our Lord Jesus Christ.
 We want all who attend to learn of the salvation and of the hope that is found in Jesus Christ.

 At Emmaus Baptist Church, you will find that God and His Word are taken seriously as the key to true life and joy—now and eternally.
-We desire to be a place where God’s grace and presence is tangible, and where the Holy Spirit is powerfully working to transform believers and convert unbelievers through the preaching and teaching of the Word.
+Our desire is to be a place where God’s grace and presence is tangible, and where the Holy Spirit is powerfully working to transform believers and convert unbelievers through the preaching and teaching of the Word.
+May our Lord be pleased to dwell with us by the Holy Spirit.

 The Emmaus Baptist Church ministers to the individual as well as the entire family by proclaiming truth and equipping the saints to do the work of the ministry.
 We offer something for each person in the home.